2018 Spring Growers Meeting

 Email Jean at firstname.lastname@example.org or call 814-863-7192

-Our meetings are open to the public but we do ask attendees to cover the cost of donuts/coffee and lunch.
+Our meetings are open to the public but we do ask attendees to help to cover the cost of donuts/coffee and lunch.
 The Mont Alto Campus venue requires that we use the Penn State Campus services for coffee service and lunch.
+Walk-ins are permitted but it is helpful if we know the numbers in advance.

 Cost for attendance is based on this: $15 per person.